Lower Mississippi Alluvial Valley Restoration Fund 2022 Request for Proposals

 Funding Need – Project establishes a clear need for the funds being requested, and demonstrates that activities would not move forward absent funding.

-Conservation Plan and Context – Describe how the project fits into and advances an existing conservation plan or strategy, such as NFWF’s Lower Mississippi Alluvial Valley Business Plan, the North American Waterfowl Management Plan, Partners in Flight Landbird Conservation Plan, State Wildlife Action Plans, and other plans that benefit bottomland hardwood forest and wetland habitats and associated wildlife species within the Lower Mississippi Alluvial Valley.
+Conservation Plan and Context – Describe how the project fits into and advances an existing conservation plan or strategy, such as NFWF’s Business Plan for Lower Mississippi Alluvial Valley, the North American Waterfowl Management Plan, Partners in Flight Landbird Conservation Plan, State Wildlife Action Plans, and other plans that benefit bottomland hardwood forest and wetland habitats and associated wildlife species within the Lower Mississippi Alluvial Valley.
 Proposals also should highlight how these efforts will expand new or existing restoration and conservation initiatives to maximize large-scale ecosystem function.

 Long-term Sustainability – Project will be maintained to ensure benefits are achieved and sustained over time.
 This should include how future funding will be secured to implement necessary long-term monitoring and maintenance activities.